marsborox/EcostratRefactor/ReadMe.txt

-	-Update	- News relocated into news class, methods that add time to counter if treshold full do method - we are using the generic one and it will invoke events, Timer stuff moved to MainTimer, UI to UI - Update is removed,
+	-Update	- News relocated into news class, methods that add time to counter if treshold full do method - we are using the generic one and it will invoke events, Timer stuff moved to MainTimer, UI to UI - Update is removed, moved lesserStats to player-vars and methods
 	-